Montaigne, Harvey Sutherland, Becca Hatch Set For Sydney 'All-Nighter'

-Highlighting over 100 of Australia’s best DJs and live acts across a range of venues including the Darlo Bar, Kings Cross Hotel, the Opera Bar and The Marly, the initiative is putting Sydney’s nightlife on point.
-On the lineup, music fans can catch sets by the likes of Montaigne, Harvey Sutherland, Becca Hatch, Confidence Man, Northeast Party House and more.
+Highlighting over 100 Australian DJs and live acts across a range of venues including the Darlo Bar, Kings Cross Hotel, the Opera Bar and The Marly, the initiative is giving Sydney’s nightlife a boost.
+At the pointy end of the lineup there’s Montaigne, Harvey Sutherland, Becca Hatch, Confidence Man, Northeast Party House and more.

 Harvey Sutherland – ‘Feeling Of Love (ft.
 DāM-FunK)’

-27 stages across 16 venues makes for one epic night out – you can find out more about the Sydney All-Nighter here, and check out the full list of participating venues below.
+With 27 stages across 16 venues, it has the makings of an epic night out.
+You can find out more about the Sydney All-Nighter here, and check out the full list of participating venues below, as well as an abridged artist lineup.

 Participating Venues